Solana CLI Basics

 $solana config set --url mainnet-beta$solana config set --url devnet$solana config set --url localhost$solana config set --url testnet

-To generate a keypair at the default Keypair Path, run the following command:
+To generate a keypair at the default keypair path, run the following command:

 $solana-keygen new